light5551/docs-opmanual_autolab/book/opmanual_autolab/15_autobot_specifications/11_autolab_autobot_HW_checks_script.md

 ### Step 13

-Verify that everythig worked out by checking the yaml file in `YOUR-FLEET-ROSTER/autobots/autobotXX/hardware-compliance/YYYY-MM-DD_hardware-compliance/YYYY-MM-DD_hardware-compliance.yaml`.
+Verify that everything worked out by checking the yaml file in `YOUR-FLEET-ROSTER/autobots/autobotXX/hardware-compliance/YYYY-MM-DD_hardware-compliance/YYYY-MM-DD_hardware-compliance.yaml`.
 It should look as follows:

     verdict: pass